lunAr-creator/lunAr-creator/README.md

 ### A little about myself

-🔭 I’m currently working on epxanding my Python programming skills.
+🔭 I’m currently working on expanding my Python programming skills.

 🌱 At the moment I am learning to program Python and can use HTML and CSS